Why do we have to wear helmets when skateboarding?

 Public Perception and Legislation

 Public perception strongly supports helmet use for injury prevention.
-A recent poll indicated that 97% of respondents believe that serious injuries can be prevented by wearing helmets during activities like skateboarding.
+A recent poll indicated that 97% of respondents believe that serious injuries can be prevented by wearing helmets during activities like skateboarding3.
 However, in regions without comprehensive helmet legislation, helmet use remains suboptimal.
-For example, in Toronto, only 48.9% of users of non-motorized wheeled transportation devices, including skateboarders, wore helmets.
+For example, in Toronto, only 48.9% of users of non-motorized wheeled transportation devices, including skateboarders, wore helmets7.
 This suggests that legislation could play a crucial role in increasing helmet use and enhancing safety.

 Conclusion